abbycar/MicrosoftEdge-Documentation/dev-guide/README.md

+---
+description: This guide provides an overview of the developer features and standards included in Microsoft Edge.
+title: Dev guide
+author: erikadoyle
+---

 # Microsoft Edge Developer Guide
 This guide provides an overview of the developer features and standards included in Microsoft Edge.